syncfusion-content/blazor-docs/blazor/calendar/getting-started.md

 ![Selection in Blazor Calendar Component](./images/blazor-calendar-selection.png)

-> You can also explore our [Blazor Calendar example](https://blazor.syncfusion.com/demos/calendar/default-functionalities?theme=bootstrap5) that shows how to present and manipulate data.
+> You can also explore our [Blazor Calendar example](https://blazor.syncfusion.com/demos/calendar/default-functionalities?theme=bootstrap5) that shows how to configure the calendar in Blazor.

 ## See Also